shwina/still-magic/_chapters_en/workflow.md

 ## Status and Lifecycle {#s:workflow-status}

--   Use tags to distinguish:
+-   Use labels to distinguish:
     -   Bug: something should work but doesn't
     -   Enhancement: something could/should be added
     -   Task: something needs to be done, but won't show up in code (e.g., we need to get the next release out by February)
     -   Question: how is something supposed to work?
     -   Discussion: we need to make a decision about something
-        -   All tickets can have discussion - this category is for ones that start that way
+        -   All issues can have discussion - this category is for ones that start that way
--   Add extra tags to distinguish:
+-   Add extra labels to distinguish:
     -   High Priority: small projects typically can't take advantage of multiple priority levels, so don't bother with them
     -   Won't Fix/Works as Designed/Duplicate: reasons for closing without acting
     -   Verified/Accepted/Decided: yes, this bug needs fixed, this feature should be added, or we've decided what to do